Leukaill/BPN-AI/replit.md

-# Denyse - BPN AI Assistant
+# Denyse AI Assistant

 ## Overview

-This is a modern, luxurious AI chatbot application built for internal use at BPN organization.
-The application features a Gemini-inspired interface with BPN brand colors, document upload capabilities, and AI-powered chat functionality.
+This is a modern, luxurious AI chatbot application built for intelligent document processing and report generation.
+The application features a Gemini-inspired interface with elegant brand colors, document upload capabilities, and AI-powered chat functionality.
 Denyse is designed to be a secure, premium AI assistant that can process documents, answer questions, and help with report writing.

 ## User Preferences